Workshops by Sherezzah Bint al-Waha

 My troupe and I are noted for doing an eclectic

-variety of Middle Eastern dance styles, so if there's
+variety of Middle Eastern dance styles, and my international

 anything special you're interested in, just let me know.